shadows-of-the-light/sky-cotl-tooling/README.md

 ## Usage

 Open any folder which contains Sky localization files.
 The extension will automatically activate and provide the features listed above.
 For the best experience and to enable all features, you should open Sky's languages folder: `Sky Children of the Light (Demo)\data\Strings`.
-If you opened the right folder, you will see a small cloud ⛅ icon in the bottom left corner of the VSCode window.
+If you opened the right folder, you will see a small cloud ⛅ icon in the bottom right corner of the VSCode window.
 Hovering over it will show you the extra features which are enabled only in this folder.

 ### Customization